kaosat-dev/CoffeeSCad/readme.md

 Feedback, bug reports, ideas and contributions are welcome !

-CoffeeSCad was originally built on the great OpenJsCad project but is *not* compatible with it anymore at this point!
+CoffeeSCad was originally built on the great OpenJsCad project but is *not* compatible with it anymore at this point, although a good portion of the cgs codebase is still the same.

 Features
 =============